paulyhedral/Snapper/README.md

 Snapper requires ARC, and should compile and test in Xcode 4.5 or higher.

 Snapper makes use of the GitHub framework [Mantle](http://github.com/github/Mantle) for its model objects.
+You will need to perform `git submodule update --init --recursive` to pull down Mantle and its dependencies.

 Use of Snapper assumes familiarity with the [App.net API](https://developers.app.net).